 day visitors on the Bright Angel Trail can sense its rich history from ancient pictograph panels and historic structures, and by marveling at the trail’s construction over some of the roughest terrain in North America.

-Want to see this rock with fossilized dino tracks for yourself?
-Here’s a map to the Bright Angel trailhead, then hike down about 2 miles and keep an eye on the left side of the trail
+Want to see this rock with fossilized dinosaur tracks for yourself?
+Use the map below to get to the Bright Angel trailhead, then hike down about 2 miles and keep an eye on the left side of the trail